syalexandra/CSVease/README.md

 1. User provides an incorrect path to their CSV file
 2. Invalid sequence of statements

+### CSVeaseOptimizer
+We use four different optimization techniques to improve the performance of the code, constant folding, constant propopogation, dead code elimination and common sub expression elimination, we will output the generated python code before and after the optimization to show you how it simplies the original code.
+1. constant folding: it traverses the ast tree, check for any operand that could generate a constant value, in our case the string + string operand, then evaluate the expression and replace the node with the calculated value.
+2. constant propogation: it traverses the ast, and use a constant variable dictionary to store the variables and their constant values, if it sees a variable is already stored in the constant dictionary, use its value to replace variable.
+3. dead code elimination: it traverse the ast tree reversely, and store the variables that are being used in the later code statement, if there is a variable that hasn't been used later after its definition, will simply remove the line of code that defines the variable.
+4. common subexpression: it traverses the ast tree, for all the assignment statement, store the (expression, value) pair in a dictionary, if the code sees the same expression later, it will replaces the expression with a previous value.

 ### Putting it all together:
 Since each phase handles errors differently.
 In order for us to be able to discern from which step an error is coming from.
 We implemented the following when you run input code.
 Here is the referenced code: